-Name of the Director Mr. Mahendra N. Shah to be appointed / reappointed.
-DIN 00124629 Date of Birth November 7, 1958 Age 64 years Date of First Appointment October 01, 2022 Date of Re-appointment October 01, 2023 Detailed Profile including Skills and Capbilities & Qualifications Mr. Mahendra N. Shah was the Group Company Secretary & Group Chief Compliance Officer of IDFC Bank Limited and has been the Group Head - Governance, Compliance & Secretarial and Senio Advisor- Taxation at IDFC Limited for more than two decades.
-In this role, Mr. Shah has been responsible for Secretarial, Governance and Compliance function for over 26 companies/entities of IDFC Group Currently he was Company Secretary & Compliance Officer of IDFC Limited since May 24, 2015 Mr. Mahendra N Shah is the Managing Director of IDFC Limited w.e.f.
-October 01, 2023. npliance & Secretarial and Senior role, Mr. Shah has been responsible companies/entities of IDFC Group.
-DFC Limited since May 24, 2019.
-Prior to joining IDFC in 2001, Mr. Shah worked with International Paper Limited for a period of six year as Director Finance and Company Secretary where he was in charge of finance function and regulatory compliances.
+Name of the Director me of the Director Mr. Mahendra N. Shah DIN 00124629 Date of Birth November 7, 1958 Age 64 years Date of First Appointment October 01, 2022 Date of Re-appointment October 01, 2023 Detailed Profile including Skills and Capbilities & Qualifications Mr. Mahendra N. Shah was the Group Company Secretary & Group Chief Compliance Officer of IDFC Bank Limited and has been the Group Head - Governance, Compliance & Secretarial and Senior Advisor- Taxation at IDFC Limited for more than two decades.
+In this role, Mr. Shah has been responsible for Secretarial, Governance and Compliance function for over 26 companies/entities of IDFC Group.
+Currently he was Company Secretary & Compliance Officer of IDFC Limited since May 24, 2019.
+Mr. Mahendra N Shah is the Managing Director of IDFC Limited w.e.f.
+October 01, 2023.
+Prior to joining IDFC in 2001, Mr. Shah worked with International Paper Limited for a period of six years as Director Finance and Company Secretary where he was in charge of finance function and regulatory compliances.
 Mr. Shah has worked as Head of Taxation in SKF Bearings India Limited where he was responsible for Direct and Indirect Taxation matters of the Company across India.
 He also worked for a short period with Pfizer Ltd as Finance Officer.
-He has been the Managing Director of IDFC Limited since October 01, 2022. of finance function and regulatory arings India Limited where he was by across India.
-He also worked for He completed his CA article s ship training for 3 years with M/s.
+He has been the Managing Director of IDFC Limited since October 01, 2022.
+He completed his CA article s ship training for 3 years with M/s.
 Bansi S. Mehta & Co, CA. He has extensive work expendenters. erience on Governance, Compliances, Accounts, Taxation & Regulatory he Institute of Chartered Accountants of India (ICWA) and the Institute of Cor Nature of expertise in specific functional area He has extensive work expendenters. erience on Governance, Compliances, Accounts, Taxation & Regulatory No. of Board Meetings attended during 2022-23 / since appointment 7/7 Directorships held in all other companies 1.
 Surekha Properties Limited Memberships ("M")/ Chairmanships ("C") of Committees of the Board of all companies IDFC Limited 1.
 Allotment and Share Transfer Committee - Member Listed Entities from which the person has resigned in the past three years Number of Equity Shares held in the Company 12,00,100 (Twelve Lakh One H Hundred) Inter-se relationship with other Directors / KMP No relationship with any Direc Mr. Mahendra N Shah is a qua ctor / KMP. lified professional and is not related to any Director / major Shareholder.
 Details of Remuneration sought to be paid Refer resolution mentioned in the Notice which forms part of this ann nual report and as per details below (Amount in Rupees) Remuneration last drawn in capacity as Managing Director Remuneration proposed Basic Salary 1,20,00,000 1,20,00,000 House Rent Allowance 30,00,000 30,00,000 Remuneration last drawn by Car related expenses 13,53,672 - the Director (CTC) / Terms & Condition of appointment/re- Provident Fund Contribution 14,40,000 14,40,000 appointment National Pension Scheme 12,00,000 12,00,000 Gratuity 9,99,600 9,99,600 Other allowances 6,728 13,60,400 Gross CTC 2,00,00,000 2,00,00,000 Variable Pay Restricted to 50% of Fixed Remuneration Upto 100% of Fixed Remuneration